Related publications

 You could rent out your home and use the income to pay your care home fees or to reduce the amount you borrow through a deferred payment agreement.
 However, this can be time consuming and there are costs involved, so look into it carefully.
 Rental income is taxable and you’ll also have responsibilities as a landlord.
 Visit Gov.uk to find out more about renting out a property.

-If you’re selling your home or entering into any of the arrangements described, your entitlement to means-tested and other benefits may be affected.
-Contact our Helpline to arrange to speak to an adviser.
+If you’re selling your home or entering into any of these arrangements, your entitlement to benefits may be affected.
+Contact our Helpline to speak to an adviser.

 If one of the other owners offers to buy your share, talk to the council first to make sure they consider the offer acceptable.
 There are rules about what you can do with your assets.

 It's important to get independent financial advice when thinking about options for paying for your care.
-Search for independent financial advisers on Unbiased or Society of Later Life Advisers.
+Search for independent financial advisers at Society of Later Life Advisers or Unbiased.

-Our factsheet Care home fees: Property disregards and deferred payments has more information.
+Read our factsheet Care home fees: Property disregards and deferred payments for more information.